jperod/RNN_Scandinavian_Text_Classifier/README.md

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

-### Extracting the data
+### Extracting the compressed dataset

 The data has already been downloaded from http://opus.nlpl.eu/OpenSubtitles.php and compressed.
-Extract datasets/OpenSubs.rar and a folder is extracted with the following files: os_da.txt (danish), os_no.txt (norwegian) and sv.txt (swedish).
+Extract OpenSubs.rar in datasets/ and a folder is extracted with the following files:
+* os_da.txt (danish)
+* os_no.txt (norwegian)
+* os_sv.txt (swedish)

 ### Installation